garden-io/garden/docs/reference/action-types/Deploy/container.md

   # Reverse port-forwarding will be automatically configured to route traffic to the local service and back.
   #
   # Local mode is enabled by setting the `--local` option on the `garden deploy` or `garden dev` commands.
-  # Local mode always takes the precedence over dev mode if there are any conflicting service names.
+  # Local mode always takes the precedence over sync mode if there are any conflicting service names.
   #
   # Health checks are disabled for services running in local mode.
   #